20 Dec Deep Organic

-Our bodies, our gotham
+Our bodies, our Gotham.

 In New York City people come from all over the country and the world to hook into Gotham’s friction and relentless creative energy.
 We’re packed to capacity with potentials here (like for making, oh, I don’t know… copper cookware maybe?).
-The idea of the city is analogous to the idea of our bodies; we may look upon it as monolithic, singular thing, but in fact both are constructs, more idea than reality, and more full of life than meets the eye.
+The idea of the city is analogous to the idea of our bodies; we may look upon it as monolithic, singular thing, but in fact both are constructs, more idea than reality, and more full of life and creativity than meets the eye.
 Both live and die on the basis of what goes into them to support them.

 Humans have not only succeeded, we’ve picked up the evolutionary pace significantly in the short period of time we’ve been around and have taken all our guest bits along for the high-speed ride.
 As we prosper so too do the trillions of critters to whom we give room and board, and without whom we would cease to exist.
-When we cook food, we’re staking out a position in deference to what our cells understand is good for them and the microscopic roommates with whom they integrate.
+When we cook food, we’re staking out a position in deference to what our human cells understand is good for them and the microscopic roommates with whom they integrate.

-Sprawl, take two ways
+Sprawl, taken two ways.

 There is much talk today about what is happening to the human body, and how it’s unprecedented in human history.
 What that looks like is something other than thriving, something other than an honoring of the cellular us or the microbes that hold us together.
-Over the last century or so we in the United States have supplanting our biological relationship to food with an economic relationship, and begun stressing cheap, nutritionally barren inputs that prop up demand for themselves while weakening our bodies and all the other living things, intrinsic and extrinsic, that support us.
+Over the last century or so we in the United States have supplanted our biological relationship to food with an economic relationship, and begun stressing cheap, nutritionally barren inputs that prop up demand for themselves while weakening our bodies and all the other living things, intrinsic and extrinsic, that support us.

-Of making food and making messes
+Of making food and making messes.

 While we have increased leisure and reduced friction (think dishwasher-safe, non-stick) we have declared ourselves anti-biotic (literally, against living organisms).
-The results of this view of food, cooking and the process of life itself, is to be seen all around these days.
-While it’s important to make exceptions for e-coli and other belligerent microbes, eating and living are not sanitary affairs, not for the cellular, enzymatic us.
+The results of this view of food, cooking and the process of life itself, are to be seen all around these days.
+While it’s important to make exceptions for run-away e-coli and other belligerent microbes, eating and living are not “sanitary” affairs, not for the cellular, enzymatic us.
 In fact, I think the best things in life are, well, pretty messy (think about it).
-Cooking and eating prop up the entire ecosystem that ends up being you, you the surging, buggy, only-5%-cellular you.
+Cooking and eating prop up the entire ecosystem that ends up being you; you, the surging, buggy, only-5%-cellular you.
 You, the scaffold upon which spirit and matter collide, where the friction of life happens, where the cellular and enzymatic remains of other lives show up as room service for your microbial hotel guests.

 A new shade of green.
 A new copper age.

 Our subtle structures are also influenced by the way we cook.
 The industrial view keeps the pipeline filled with the latest and most tricked-out uses for its products, and makes everything disposable to foment demand.
 PTFE (polytetrafluoroethylene)?
-An industrial accident that showed up as the cheaply polymerized form of that first great ozone defiler, Freon®, and went on to generate incredible profits when applied to cookware and sold as non-stick.
+An industrial accident that showed up as the cheaply polymerized form of that first great ozone defiler, Freon®, and went on to generate incredible profits when applied to cookware and sold as fat-free non-stick.
 I feel safe guessing that the gifts PTFE keeps on giving are compounds neither you nor your guest microbes want using the facilities.
 Again, would anyone consciously fill the shaker on the table with polytetrafluoroethylene?